 Contact the Therapeutic Recreation Department at email@example.com or 303-987-4867 for more information.

 The City of Lakewood's Therapeutic Recreation Department offers an internship experience focused on community-based therapeutic recreation services.

-The intern will assist in providing goal-oriented leisure programs for individuals with disabilities ranging in age from six through adult, including but not limited to athletic opportunities, specialty classes, social engagements, community outings and a summer day-camp.
+The intern will assist in providing goal-oriented leisure programs for individuals with disabilities ranging in age from six yrs. through adult, primarily through our Summer Day Camp.
+Additional opportunities include organizing Special Olympics programs, specialty classes, social engagements and community outings.
 This internship experience will address all NCTRC Job Task Analysis areas through various areas of programming and prepare interns for both the NCTRC Certification Exam as well as entry-level therapeutic recreation positions.

 Length of Internship: 15 weeks, 40 hours per week (total 600 hours)

 Internship Supervisor: Full-time CTRS (Meets all NCTRC site supervisor standards)

 Note: Interns are hired with the city for minimum wage.
 Interns are covered by workman’s compensation for on the job injury or illness.
 Interns are strongly encouraged to carry their own medical and liability insurance.
 Interns are eligible for mileage reimbursement when using their own vehicles to transport themselves in between sites.